ntauth/threadmon-task/README.md

    that periodically queries information for each thread by means of pluggable functions called *probes* (`probe_fn_t`).

-The program runs 4 worker threads, each one of which computes a montecarlo method approximation of pi with different intervals.
+The program runs 4 worker threads, each of which computes a montecarlo method approximation of pi with different intervals.
 Empirically, the bigger the interval, the more cpu time the worker thread consumes.